-As a team, we represent a variety of cooking abilities—Geoffrey has attended rigorous cooking classes and frequently makes meals at home with Emily, who's an amazing baker, Leslie has worked as a food writer and recipe tester, and Alina is relatively new to cooking, but willing to try just about anything.
+As a team, we represent a variety of cooking abilities—Geoffrey has attended rigorous cooking classes and frequently makes meals at home with Emily, who's an amazing baker, and Leslie has worked as a food writer and recipe tester.
 The one thing we have in common is that we all love food, so often, the first question we greet each other with in the morning is, "What did you make for dinner?"
 Since we swap recipes so frequently among our team (there was a major Ma-Po Tofu phase last week, for example), we thought it would be fun to share with you the actual weeknight dishes we make most frequently at home.
 Each dish varies slightly in level, but most take under ten minutes to make or require minimal active time.
 Here are the easy weeknight dinners we rely on:

 This variation on the classic Sichuan dish, which was featured in the New York Times a while ago, remains a standard in our house.
 The spicy mixture of pork and tofu are the perfect topping for a bowl of jasmine rice and the simplicity of this version makes it a great option if you don't have a lot of time to spend in the kitchen.